Taiyo Igarashi

-Taiyo Igarashi (五十嵐 太陽, Igarashi Taiyo) is a Japanese footballer who plays as a forward or a winger for club Renofa Yamaguchi FC, on loan from Kawasaki Frontale.
+Taiyo Igarashi (五十嵐 太陽, Igarashi Taiyo) is a Japanese footballer who plays as a forward or a winger for Tochigi SC.

 Club career

 Takai was promoted to the Kawasaki Frontale first team ahead of the 2022 season.
 He made his debut in a resounding 8–0 win over Guangzhou.

 In December 2022, it was announced that Igarashi would be joining J2 League club Renofa Yamaguchi FC on a season-long loan for the 2023 season.